Who Needs Hazardous Waste Training?

 If I am trained by Lion Technology Inc., may I train others at my facility?

-Lion’s training products and services are designed to give comprehensive knowledge about the regulatory requirements for managing hazardous waste.
+Lion’s training products and services are designed to impart comprehensive knowledge about the regulatory requirements for managing hazardous waste.
 You will learn what you need to teach your personnel about the RCRA regulations.
 You and your company’s management will have to decide whether or not you have the depth of knowledge needed to train personnel for the activities at your facility.
-Remember that LQGs must specifically train their employees in on-site management of site-specific waste handling.
+Remember that Large Quantity Generators must specifically train their employees in on-site management of site-specific waste handling.

 What is a “generator status”?